Months of QA, completed in hours with OwlityAI.

 1. Evaluate existing QA bottlenecks

-→ Completely assess your current QA workflow and document all inefficiencies (these might be excessive test maintenance, slow feedback, missed bugs, etc.).
+Completely assess your current QA workflow and document all inefficiencies (these might be excessive test maintenance, slow feedback, missed bugs, etc.) to see signs your QA needs AI testing and define the best strategy.

 2. Define clear AI adoption goals

-→ Whether you use KPIs or OKRs, set clear and measurable ideal result.
+Whether you use KPIs or OKRs, set clear and measurable ideal results.
 Like, reducing test execution time by 50%, increasing test coverage to 90%, or switching to AI-driven testing within six months.

 3. Select a relevant AI testing solution

-→ Choose the modern and suitable tool that aligns with your tech stack and offers smart features: comprehensive app scanning, test case generation, ongoing learning capabilities, etc.
+Choose the right tool and learn how to upgrade QA with AI tools that align with your tech stack and offer smart features: comprehensive app scanning, test case generation, ongoing learning capabilities, etc.

 4. Don’t rush, implement gradually